 “Good morning, sir,” Wallace greeted the guy in sportswear.
 “Are you waiting for Mrs. Tseng?”

 “Yes, I am,” The guy replied.
 “Are you her assistant?”

 The guy looked doubtful because of their casual wear but he still maintained a polite smile and waited for Wallace’s response.

 “I’m actually a concerned citizen,” Wallace said.
 “I know I’m such a busybody to walk up to you like this and tell you this, but…”

 “Are you trying to convince me not to take this place?”
 The guy asked, cutting Wallace off.
 “I’m telling you what, honest businessmen would do it the correct way by negotiating for the price, not threaten other competitors.”

 As Wallace was waiting for the guy to finish, Chen Yi and Qiao Qiao exchanged an expression that said something along the line of “Honest businessmen?” and was wondering if the guy meant that as a joke or not.
-They almost burst out laughing but was able to control themselves in time, realizing the situation they were in.
+They almost burst out laughing but were able to control themselves in time, realizing the situation they were in.

 “I’m not a competitor,” Wallace clarified.
 “In fact, I’m just someone who could not bear to see you get tricked into buying this unlucky place.”